ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 continue (object)
-: Indicates that the RC can continue the request by making an
+: Indicates that the RC can continue the request by making one or
-    additional request using these parameters. {{response-continue}}
+    more continuation requests. {{response-continue}}

 access_token (object)
 : A single access token that the RC can use to call the RS on